MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -Classification
-The Classification parameter specifies the classification for the Office 365 Group.
+The Classification parameter specifies the classification for the Microsoft 365 Group.
 You need to configure the list of available classifications in Azure Active Directory before you can specify a value for this parameter.
 For more information, see [Azure Active Directory cmdlets for configuring group settings](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-settings-cmdlets).

 ```yaml
 Type: String